SNodeC/snode.c/README.md

 -   And at last remember that the class  `core::socket::stream::SocketContext` needs the `core::socket::stream::SocketConnection`  to handle the physical data exchange.
     Thus, we have to pass the pointer to the SocketConnection to the constructor of the base `core::socket::stream::SocketContext`  class.

-The base class `core::socket::stream::SocketContext` provides some virtual methods which can be overridden in an concrete SocketContext class.
-These methods will be called by the framework automaticaly.
+The base class `core::socket::stream::SocketContext` provides *some virtual methods* which can be overridden in an concrete SocketContext class.
+These methods will be *called by the framework automatically*.

 #### Echo-Server Context